Samples of things you can do with Floatbox. Below each sample is the html code used to generate it.

 Floatbox provides easy deployment and intuitive presentation of video content - whether from locally served files, YouTube, Vimeo, or other online sources - to a wide spectrum of desktop and mobile browsers.

-Information to help get started can be found in the 'Video' section of the Floatbox Intructions document, the examples shown below, and the notes beside those examples.Floatbox Player for HTML5 video
+Information to help get started can be found in the 'Video' section of the Floatbox Instructions document, the examples shown below, and the notes beside those examples.Floatbox Player for HTML5 video

 Floatbox's integrated HTML5 video player will play MP4 (and WEBM) videos using a browser's native video capabilities.
 A simple link with an .mp4 file path in the href is all that's needed to get it going.
-A .jpg image file with the same name in the same folder will be automatically used as the 'zoomSource' and 'addVideoThumb' source (unless those options are disabled) and as the video player's start-up poster on mobile devices (which don't allow auto-playing of videos) and as the link's thumbnail if the 'addVideoThumb' option is enabled.Got bandwidth?
-Try it in HD
+A .jpg image file with the same name in the same folder will be used as the 'zoomSource' and 'addVideoThumb' source (unless those options are disabled) and as the video player's start-up poster for videos that don't start playing automatically.Got bandwidth?
+Try it in semi-HD

 Invoke the YouTube video embed player with a link's href path similar to https://www.youtube.com/watch?v=KaOC9danxNo or the shorter https://youtu.be/KaOC9danxNo or the even shorter //youtu.be/KaOC9danxNo.
 Optionally add "width" and "height" options appropriate to the video being shown (will default to the lesser of 980px and 87% of screen width, and a 16:9 aspect ratio).
-Unless the "addVideoThumb" option is set to false, a thumbnail image will be fetched from the YouTube service (and hide its ugly horizontal black bars).
+Unless the "addVideoThumb" option is set to false, a thumbnail image will be fetched from the YouTube service and added to the link.